UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers

 \subsection{Problem Setup and Notation}

 We consider an encoder-based pretrained transformer for classification.
-Given an input sequence $\mathbf{x} = (x_1, \dots, x_T)$, the model maps $\mathbf{x}$ through $L$ stacked layers to contextual representations $\mathbf{h}^{(L)}$, which are converted to a predictive distribution $\hat{y}$ by a task-specific classification head.
-In standard evaluation mode, pretrained transformers produce a single point estimate: dropout is disabled and the same input yields the same representations and prediction given fixed parameters.
-While effective for accuracy, this design provides no mechanism for epistemic uncertainty.
-Our goal is to introduce controlled inference-time stochasticity that allows uncertainty to influence internal attention without modifying training or parameters.
+Given an input sequence $\mathbf{x}=(x_1,\dots,x_T)$, the model maps $\mathbf{x}$ through $L$ layers to contextual representations $\mathbf{h}^{(L)}$, which are converted to a predictive distribution $\hat{y}$ by a task-specific head.
+In standard evaluation, inference is deterministic: dropout is disabled, and the same input yields the same prediction for fixed parameters.
+While effective for accuracy, this setting provides no mechanism for representing epistemic uncertainty during internal computation.
+Our goal is to introduce controlled inference-time stochasticity and use it to modulate attention without retraining or parameter updates.